ROHIT12311926/razorai-commerce/README.md

 # 🧪 Try These Prompts

-Once you open the live store, try:
+Open the live store and try the following.

 ### 🔎 Product Discovery